mekowalski/react-nasa-videos-app/NOTES.md

 - [x] Pass each item object as a prop down into each `VideoItem` created
   - customize contents of item component

+- [x] Restyle with Semantic UI
-- [] Restyle and resize images rendered
+- [] Resize images with CSS styling, CSS file